Mira0507/squidpy_masking/WORKLOG.rst

           to avoid mosaic effect across the chunks
         - segmentation using ``squidpy.im.segment(.., method="watershed")`` failed
           due to unreliable labeling patterns across the channels
-        - trying by following the demonstration in https://scikit-image.org/docs/0.25.x/auto_examples/segmentation/plot_watershed.html, along with downsizing distance matrix in finding local maxima.
+        - trying with the following demonstration https://scikit-image.org/docs/0.25.x/auto_examples/segmentation/plot_watershed.html, along with downsizing distance matrix in finding local maxima.
 This is intended to save runtime because the input of this process is not a dask array.